lightning/bolts/04-onion-routing.md

 `outgoing_cltv_value`, whether it is the final node or not, to avoid leaking its position in the route.

+`upfront_fee_to_forward` is the upfront fee value, in millisatoshis, that should be pushed to the next receiving peer specified within the routing information, or for the final destination.

 ### Requirements

 The writer:
   - For every node:
     - MUST include `amt_to_forward` and `outgoing_cltv_value`.
+    - MUST include `upfront_fee_to_forward` if every hop advertises `option_upfront_fee`, otherwise MUST NOT include `upfront_fee_to_forward`.
   - For every non-final node:
     - MUST include `short_channel_id`
     - MUST NOT include `payment_data`